 Albert Spencer was the son of Elizabeth Spencer, 131 Mold Rd, Buckley and the late Thomas B. Spencer.
 Albert was born at Aston or Newhall near Nantwich Cheshire in 1895.
 Thomas Spencer was listed as an earthenware manufacturer in the 1901 census.
 He was born at Burtonwood, Lancashire and his wife at Burslem, suggesting that the family moved for employment in the pottery or earthenware industry.
 Albert had a sister Ruth 4 years older, who married Thomas Hopwood 1919 Hawarden Civil Marriage.
 Thomas Spencer died 1910 in the Hawarden District.

 The family was living at Newhall in 1901.
-In 1911, Elizabeth now a widow was with Ruth and Albert at Main St. Buckley.
+In 1911, Elizabeth by then a widow was recorded with Ruth and Albert at Main St. Buckley.